-The petition for a zoning map amendment for parcels 112207E212 & 112207E033 to be rezoned from R-2 - Low-Density Single-Family Residential District to PD-R - Planned Development Residential District would permit the applicant to develop 117 single-family residential lots on approximately 39.4828 acres.
+This petition is for a zoning map amendment for parcels 112207E212 & 112207E033 to be rezoned from R-2 - Low-Density Single-Family Residential District to PD-R - Planned Development Residential District.
+A favorable recommendation would allow the applicant to develop 117 single-family residential lots on approximately 39.4828 acres.

 The existing R-2 - Low-Density Single-Family Residential District has a potential development density of 1.45 dwelling units per acre.
-The Planned Development proposes a density of approximately 2.96 dwelling units per acre, an increase from the underlying "R-2" zoning potential density.
-The proposed density also falls below the recommended maximum of 3 dwelling units per acre under Goshen Township Zoning Resolution Article 6: 6.02 Planned Development Districts.
+The Planned Development proposes a density of 2.96 dwelling units per acre, an increase of 104% from the underlying "R-2" zoning potential density.
+The proposed density does fall below the recommended maximum of 3 dwelling units per acre under Goshen Township Zoning Resolution Article 6: 6.02 Planned Development Districts.

-However, the proposed development is situated in an area of the township with limited development, and the requested 2.96 dwelling units per acre is found to be significantly higher than the immediate surrounding residential lots (.99 acres) found along Kirbett Road.
+The proposed development is situated in an area of the township with limited residential development, and the requested 6,200 Sq.
+Ft. (.1423 acres) and 2.96 dwelling units per acre are found to be significantly higher than the immediate surrounding residential parcels (+/-.99 acres) found along Kirbett Road and SR 132.

 The development plan addresses these differences by providing a 20-foot boundary buffer.
-This buffer has been conceptualized by way of a proposed mound or berm.
+The proposed buffer has been conceptualized by way of a proposed mound or berm, leaving existing vegetation and landscaped buffering.
 Details regarding the specifications for the boundary buffer have not been provided at this time.
 A more detailed review of the proposed landscaping and buffering will be required during future phases of development.

-In addition to the boundary buffer, there are three open space lots situated throughout the development that has been designed to provide open space to the rear of a majority of the lots.
-The creation of a Homeowners Association would maintain all the proposed open spaces and stormwater retention structures.
+In addition to the boundary buffer, there are six open space lots situated throughout the development that has been designed to provide stormwater retention, buffering, and playground amenities.
+The creation of a homeowners association would maintain all the proposed open spaces and stormwater retention structures.

-Pedestrian circulation would be provided by sidewalks along both sides of all dedicated rights-of-way within the development.
-Additional amenities such as a centralized playground area have been proposed along with incorporating the stormwater retention basin as a water feature.
+Pedestrian circulation would be provided by sidewalks along both sides of all dedicated rights-of-way within the development while providing walkability to amenities such as a proposed centralized playground area, along with incorporating the stormwater retention basin as a water feature.

 A brief review of the National Wetland Inventory Map has shown that there is a freshwater pond located on parcel 112207E212.
-The Ohio EPA, and the Corps of Engineers should be contacted to see if Section 401/404 permits are required.
+The Ohio EPA and the Corps of Engineers should be contacted to see if Section 401/404 permits are required.

-Overall, the requested project land use and proposed density are compatible with the current subdivision pattern developing throughout Goshen Township.
+Overall, the requested project land use and proposed density are compatible with the Clermont County Subdivision Regulations and the current subdivision pattern developing throughout Goshen Township.